 - Oops!Something went wrong.Please try again later.

 A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
-In September 2020, Goldquest Mining had CA$16m in cash, and was debt-free.
-In the last year, its cash burn was CA$1.5m.
-So it had a very long cash runway of many years from September 2020.
-While this is only one measure of its cash burn situation, it certainly gives us the impression that holders have nothing to worry about.
+As at December 2020, Caravel Minerals had cash of AU$3.8m and no debt.
+In the last year, its cash burn was AU$1.4m.
+Therefore, from December 2020 it had 2.7 years of cash runway.
+That's decent, giving the company a couple years to develop its business.
 Depicted below, you can see how its cash holdings have changed over time.

-How Is Goldquest Mining's Cash Burn Changing Over Time?
+How Is Caravel Minerals' Cash Burn Changing Over Time?

-Since it has a market capitalisation of CA$58m, Goldquest Mining's CA$1.5m in cash burn equates to about 2.5% of its market value.
+Caravel Minerals has a market capitalisation of AU$172m and burnt through AU$1.4m last year, which is 0.8% of the company's market value.
 That means it could easily issue a few shares to fund more growth, and might well be in a position to borrow cheaply.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.